Check Out the 12 Best Air Purifying Plants For Every Home and Skill Level, Hand-Picked for You by Our Team.

 Healthy, lively plants are a warm and welcoming addition to any home, but if you’re not a great plant parent, you might feel a bit overwhelmed at just how many options there are to choose from—big plants, small plants, hanging plants, succulents and so much more.

 There are a few things that can take your home to the next decor level, whether you're an interior design master or still use the same furniture you shared with your college roomies.
 Ready for the easiest way to upgrade your home decor vibe?
 Snag some indoor plants!

 Before you get nervous, you should know that you don't even have to be a plant expert to be able to flaunt some gorgeous greenery in your space.
 As a plant parent myself, I'm here to tell you that there are hundreds of options you can shop for online to find the house plants that are most compatible with your lifestyle and living space.
 But before you start your indoor plant search, consider a few factors.

-To make your selection a little easier, we spent several months researching the most popular houseplants and consulting with several plant experts, using our findings to put together a list of the best indoor plants for different skill levels and environments.
+To make your selection a little easier, we spent several months researching the most popular houseplants and consulting with several plant experts, using our findings to put together a list of the best indoor air purifying plants for different skill levels and environments.

 We also used our own experience and testing with these plant varieties to recommend the best options for your home.

 From long, trailing vine-y house plants to ones with blooming flowers, indoor plants make amazing housewarming, congratulatory, and birthday gifts, too.
 See below for the 12 best indoor air purifying plants: